 When we speak about social currency, it’s not always B2C.
 Slack is a B2B company that does a really good job of creating a community to build social currency.
 It’s fun and playful, and most importantly it makes messaging in the office feel like you are part of a big family by creating different channels that members can join, from departmental to extracurricular activities like a weekly running team or lunch-time football.
 Office workers build social currency for the brand every time they say “I will Slack you the information later on” without even realizing it.
 Check out their campaign showing an office using the Slack platform to unite together.

 Sharing other people’s content is a really easy way of building social currency.
 Many brands create social media content that is inviting to share for this specific purpose.
 For example, Peta, the animal rights organization, make their Instagram posts easily shareable.
 People want to repost their content because they want their followers to know that they care about animal rights.
 It’s a clear example of people sharing things because they want to – “I’m recognizing how good this is, and I want you to see that”.

 This becomes an endless cycle of social media sharing as both parties are earning valuable social currency.
 Plus, vegans are pretty cool.

 Looking at the biggest online streaming company, Netflix, we can’t be surprised that they have built strong social currency over the years.
-Let’s just think about the infamous “Netflix and Chill” – this is a term used in everyday life by millions of people.
+For instance, take the infamous “Netflix and Chill” – this is a term used in everyday life by millions of people.
 Did Netflix create it themselves?
-No, it was made organically.
+No, because it was made organically.
 Netflix is a great example of effortless, social currency.
-Think of the last time you spoke about a Netflix series you were binge-watching with your friends or discussed what you thought of a controversial season finale.
+Notably, the last time you probably spoke about a Netflix series you were binge-watching with your friends or sharing what you thought of a controversial season finale.
 Netflix Originals are discussed all over Twitter, there are dedicated podcasts to talk about their recent shows, and don’t get me started on Reddit.
 They are champions of customer engagement and harnessing clout.